History of HIV/AIDS: 1981–1982: From GRID to AIDS

 The AIDS epidemic officially began on June 5, 1981, when the U.S. Centers for Disease Control and Prevention in its Morbidity and Mortality Weekly Report newsletter reported unusual clusters of Pneumocystis pneumonia (PCP) caused by a form of Pneumocystis carinii (now recognized as a distinct species, Pneumocystis jirovecii) in five homosexual men in Los Angeles.
 Over the next 18 months, more PCP clusters were discovered among otherwise healthy men in cities throughout the country, along with other opportunistic diseases (such as Kaposi's sarcoma and persistent, generalized lymphadenopathy), common in immunosuppressed patients.

 In June 1982, a report of a group of cases amongst gay men in Southern California suggested that a sexually transmitted infectious agent might be the etiological agent.
 The syndrome was initially termed "GRID", or "gay-related immune deficiency"; other less common gay-specific terms included "gay compromise syndrome", "gay lymph node syndrome", "gay cancer", "gay plague", "homosexual syndrome", "community-acquired immunodeficiency" ("CAID") and "acquired community immunodeficiency syndrome" ("ACIDS").
-Health authorities soon realized, however, that nearly half of the people identified with the syndrome were not homosexual men.
 The same opportunistic infections were also reported among hemophiliacs, users of intravenous drugs such as heroin, and Haitian immigrants—leading some researchers to call it the "4H" disease.
 By August 1982, the disease was being referred to by its new CDC-coined name: Acquired Immune Deficiency Syndrome (AIDS).

 Activism by AIDS patients and families

+During the beginning of the HIV/AIDS epidemic, it was believed that this disease mainly affected gay, white males.
+Due to this misconception, people of colour were provided with no information or services in order to educate and help those who were HIV positive.
+Fortunately, as more activists spoke out about their concerns, organizations, such as Black Coalition For AIDS Prevention and Alliance For South Asian AIDS Prevention came to be, providing their communities with services in order to enhance the lives of HIV positive individuals and to reduce the spread of HIV/AIDS.

 In New York City, Nathan Fain, Larry Kramer, Larry Mass, Paul Popham, Paul Rapoport, and Edmund White officially established the Gay Men's Health Crisis (GMHC) in 1982.

+In 1982, the Sisters of Perpetual Indulgence, a gay activist group, published Play Fair!.
+It was a sex-positive, humorous educational manual targeted at gay men, advocating for safer sex to avoid AIDS and STIs.
+Two of the Sisters were public health nurses, one of whom, Bobbi Campbell, already had Kaposi's Sarcoma.
+They consulted with a doctor to produce the work, which they distributed for free at San Francisco's Gay Freedom Day on June 27, 1982.
+Play Fair! is credited as the first pamphlet to educate people on having safer sex.
+The Sisters dedicated themselves to supporting the LGBTQ community as it dealt with the AIDS epidemic, trying to raise awareness and help affected community members.
+They staged one of the earliest fundraisers for HIV/AIDS in June 1982, and continued to raise money through the 1980s for HIV positive individuals.